 Rep. Morgan B. Cephas' Biography

 Morgan Cephas was elected to serve her first term in the Pennsylvania House of Representatives in November 2016.
-A native of West Philadelphia and a product of public schools, Morgan has worked tirelessly in the public sector, building her community block by block.
-At an early age, Morgan realized that safety, job security, access to quality educational and multi-generational recreational activities are key components to ensuring a neighborhood’s success.
-In the General Assembly, Morgan's priorities include increasing educational opportunities and career pipelines for youth and young adults, creating jobs through business expansion, providing resources to seniors, expanding access to health care to improve health outcomes and ensuring women and girls are a priority.
+As a lifelong public servant and native of West Philadelphia, Morgan has worked tirelessly to forge cross-sector collaborations and partnerships to solve some of the community’s biggest challenges.
+Throughout her career, Morgan realized public safety, job security, access to quality education and healthcare were the key components to ensuring that a community can thrive.
+In the General Assembly, Morgan's priorities include expanding access to healthcare to improve health outcomes, increasing educational opportunities and career pipelines for youth and young adults, creating jobs through business incentives, and ensuring women and girls are a priority.

 Expanding her experience beyond the walls of City Hall, Morgan joined the team at the Philadelphia Youth Network to focus more on increasing the education and workforce opportunities available to Philadelphia’s most vulnerable youth.
 During her time with the non-profit, Morgan was successful in helping to secure over $3 million in additional support for the WorkReady summer youth jobs program; nearly $1 million to support the design and implementation of educational and career pathways for youth; and she worked alongside national organizations to shape the development of federal legislation dedicated to workforce development training programs for Philadelphia youth.

-Not only has Morgan dedicated her career to serving her district and providing resources, she has been consistently involved in various volunteer efforts.
-Previously, Morgan served as a board member of the African American Chamber of Commerce Foundation, Settlement Music School, Wynnefield Branch and the Village of Champions Youth Inc. Currently, Morgan serves on the Philadelphia Mayor’s Commission for Women, is a member of Delta Sigma Theta and a member of the Delaware Valley Chapter of the Links Incorporated.
-Recently, Morgan has been the recipient of several awards, including being named one of The Philadelphia Tribune Magazine’s “10 Under 40 to Watch in 2016,” 2016 “Citizen of the Year” by the Mu Omega Chapter of Omega Psi Phi Fraternity and 2015 Lambert Legacy Charities’ Community Hero Award.
+Not only has Morgan dedicated her career to serving her district by providing resources, but she has also been consistently involved in various volunteer efforts.
+Previously, Morgan served as a board member of the African American Chamber of Commerce Foundation, Settlement Music School, Wynnefield Branch and the Village of Champions Youth Inc. Currently, she serves on the Pennsylvania Workforce Development Board, the Pennsylvania Infrastructure Investment Authority (Pennvest) board of directors, and the Community College of Philadelphia Board of Trustees, and is a member of the President’s Advisory Council at Lankenau Medical Center.
+Morgan is an active member of Delta Sigma Theta and a member of the Delaware Valley Chapter of the Links Incorporated.